hiperiondev/esp32_lua_glue/README.md

 LUA 4 has several advantages for this: it is small, it is static (no more modifications), it is simple, it is easy to understand and modify.

-If you really need a complete and mature language to embed in your applications you should consider alternatives like NODEMCU: https://nodemcu.readthedocs.io/en/release/
+If you really need a complete and mature language to embed in your applications you should consider alternatives like [NODEMCU](https://nodemcu.readthedocs.io/en/release/)

 # LIBRARIES